Ultimate Spanish Fork Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment strategy that entails locating properties that are attractive to investors and signing a purchase contract.
-A real estate investor then ”purchases” the purchase contract from you.
-The seller sells the home to the investor instead of the wholesaler.
-The wholesaler doesn’t sell the property — they sell the contract to buy it.
+Wholesaling is a real estate investment strategy that entails finding properties that are interesting to investors and putting them under a sale and purchase agreement.
+When a real estate investor who needs the residential property is found, the purchase contract is sold to the buyer for a fee.
+The property under contract is bought by the real estate investor, not the wholesaler.
+The real estate wholesaler does not liquidate the residential property — they sell the contract to purchase it.

-Wholesaling hinges on the assistance of a title insurance firm that’s okay with assigned purchase contracts and comprehends how to proceed with a double closing.
-Search for title services for wholesale investors in Spanish Fork UT in our directory.
+Wholesaling depends on the participation of a title insurance company that is experienced with assignment of contracts and knows how to deal with a double closing.
+Find title companies that specialize in real estate property investments by reviewing our directory.

 Factors to Consider